 A British study of 9,003 adult subjects reported a dose-related improvement in cognitive performance with higher levels of coffee consumption.
 Higher overall caffeine consumption (from coffee and tea) improved simple and choice reaction times, incidental verbal memory and visuo-spatial reasoning.
 Older people appeared more susceptible to the performance-enhancing effects of caffeine on mental performance than younger subjects5.

-Additional analysis published in 2014 from the Baltimore Longitudinal Study of Aging, a prospective cohort study, also suggested that caffeine intake was associated with better baseline cognition in adults over 70 years of age6.
-However, two Dutch studies on subjects aged 24-81 years also found positive effects of caffeine on cognition, mainly reaction time and verbal memory, but no age-related were observed7,8.
+Analysis from the Baltimore Longitudinal Study of Aging, a prospective cohort study, also suggested that caffeine intake was associated with better baseline cognition in adults over 70 years of age6.
+Two Dutch studies on subjects aged 24-81 years also found positive effects of caffeine on cognition, mainly reaction time and verbal memory, but no age-related were observed7,8.

 Other components in coffee may also enhance cognitive performance in older adults.
 A pilot study on 39 healthy participants, aged 53-79 years, found that decaffeinated coffee enriched with chlorogenic acids improved mood and some mood-related behaviours, compared to regular decaffeinated coffee.
 The effect was less robust than the one triggered by caffeine, but reflects the potential cognitive-related activity of chlorogenic acids and warrants further investigation9.

-Studies suggest that habitual coffee/caffeine consumption may boost the cognitive reserve of older adults, particularly in women.
+Further studies have considered the specific effect of coffee consumption, suggesting that habitual coffee consumption may boost the cognitive reserve of older adults, particularly in women.

 A 2010 meta-analysis which included 9 studies which looked at the effects of coffee/caffeine on different measures of cognitive impairment and/or decline (four studies on Alzheimer’s disease; two on dementia or cognitive impairment; three on cognitive decline), found a reduced risk of cognitive decline across different measures of cognitive impairment (mean risk ratio 0.84) with caffeine intake, with moderate heterogeneity10.
 Although the outcome of this meta-analysis ranged from cognitive decline to Alzheimer’s disease, the analyses showed a clear protective role of coffee.
 However, it should be noted that many papers devoted to the effects of coffee on age-related cognitive decline were not included in this review.